-- 1. Code Type: This column describes the service type that a particular code was placed in.
+- 1. Code: This lists the procedure code.
+Procedure codes that describe services provided in a hospital setting are professional services claimed by the MHP separate from the per diem rate for routine and ancillary services. - 2.
+Code Type: This column describes the service type that a particular code was placed in.
 A code may be grouped in the following service types: - a.
 Assessment: A service activity designed to collect information and evaluate the current status of a beneficiary's mental, emotional or behavioral health to determine whether Rehabilitative Mental Health Services are medically necessary and to recommend or update a course of treatment for that beneficiary. - b.
-Medication Support Services: Include prescribing, administering, dispensing and monitoring drug interactions and contraindications of psychiatric medications or biologicals that are necessary to alleviate the suffering and symptoms of mental illness.
+Medication Support Services: Include prescribing, administering, dispensing, and monitoring drug interactions and contraindications of psychiatric medications or biologicals that are necessary to alleviate the suffering and symptoms of mental illness.
 This service may also include assessing the appropriateness of reducing medication usage when clinically indicated.
 Medication support services may include contact with significant support persons or other collaterals if the purpose of their participation is to focus on the treatment of the beneficiary.